Revelation 14

 11 And the smoke of their torment ascends forever and ever; and they have no rest day or night, who worship the beast and his image, and whoever receives the mark of his name.”

-The warning is against worshiping the beast (Papal Rome) and its image (a church-state system enforcing false worship) and receiving its mark, which signifies obedience to human religious authority instead of God's law.
 The judgment for those who receive the mark is drinking the wine of the wrath of God, poured out full strength into the cup of His indignation.
 This represents God’s undiluted judgment (Revelation 15:1, 16:1), meaning there will be no mercy for those who knowingly reject His truth and follow the beast.
-Those who worship the beast will be tormented with fire and brimstone in the presence of the holy angels and the Lamb, meaning they will face complete destruction in the final judgment, not eternal suffering.
-The phrase “forever and ever” refers to the irreversible nature of their punishment, not unending torment (Malachi 4:1-3, Psalm 37:20).
+Those who worship the beast will be tormented with fire and brimstone in the presence of the holy angels and the Lamb, meaning they will face the full, unshielded justice of God in the final judgment—resulting in complete destruction rather than eternal conscious suffering.
+The phrase “forever and ever” describes the irreversible outcome of that judgment, not an unending process, which is consistent with the prophetic language of Book of Isaiah 34:10, where the judgment on Edom is said to produce smoke that rises “forever,” even though the land is not still burning today but lies desolate, and with Sodom and Gomorrah, which are described as suffering “eternal fire” (Jude 1:7) though the fire has long since gone out—demonstrating that such expressions emphasize permanence, visibility, and finality of judgment; in this sense, the rising smoke signifies that the destruction is complete and cannot be reversed, aligning with other Scriptures that describe the wicked as being burned up and reduced to nothing (Malachi 4:1–3; Psalm 37:20), rather than preserved forever in torment.

 The warning concludes by stating that those who worship the beast and receive its mark will have no rest day or night, signifying that they will live in a state of unrest, distress, and separation from God, both in life and in judgment.
 This passage serves as God’s final call for humanity to make a decision—either to stand with Christ and His commandments or to submit to the beast’s system of false worship.
 The severity of this warning emphasizes that the mark of the beast is not a small matter but a direct rebellion against God’s authority, determining the eternal destiny of every individual.